|Puch Monza 1986

 Take away the seeger spring, see picture, and bring out the parts inside the sliding pipe.
 We have a problem here because it is hard reassemble as long as the sealing is left.
 You must open the sealing an bring out the parts.
 Be carefully so you don't destroy the outer pipe.
 If not you must buy a new one.
 So far, all parts are loose.

 Eventually you dropped some of the balls for steering bearing.
 You never find them.
 Change instead to a closed axial bearing and everything will be easier till next time.
 Change also all rubber sealer and o-rings.
 Now it is only to have fun and reassemble it all again.
 I have mentioned the locking device, but this you have to solve yourself.

-Now its time to leave garage and go inside and kiss lover, have a vodka and go to bed.
+Now its time to leave garage and go inside and kiss wife, have a vodka and go to bed.

 To bring out the engine and update the clutch.

 Now at last coming to the funny part, the engine.
 In order to bring

 it out of the frame.
 Note that I have used the moped for some time in